 If you have been accused of either murder or manslaughter it is vital that you secure expert legal advice immediately.
 We are available to support you through the entire legal process and represent you in court.

 Everyone has the right to free legal advice when at the Police Station.
 Our experienced lawyers are available at any time of day or night to help you and make sure your position is protected and that your defence is properly presented.
 If you are arrested remember to tell the Police that you want to be represented by Cartwright King.
 Our highly skilled Criminal Defence team are here to take the worry off your hands.
 We can also provide an initial telephone consultation to see how we can assist in your case.
-Please call on 0808 168 5550 or email the Criminal Defence team on email@example.com.
+Please call on 0808 168 5550 or email us using the form below.

 Murder/Manslaughter and the law